gjanco/mezmo-dd-marketplace/insightfinder_insightfinder/README.md

 1. To get started, sign up for a [free trial account with InsightFinder][1] and a member of our team will reach out with further instructions.
 You can also reach out to our [sales team][6].
 2. Once your InsightFinder account is set up, you can connect it to the [InsightFinder integration][2].
 You will need access to your Datadog [API key and application key][3].

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+InsightFinder will then reach out to confirm and disconnect your account.

 ## Support

 Contact [Datadog support][4] or email [InsightFinder support][5].